NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/mcp_server.md

 - **Create SnapMirror Relationship**: Set up SnapMirror relationships for efficient data replication.
 - **List SnapMirror Relationships**: Retrieve a list of all SnapMirror relationships on the storage system.
 - **Create FlexCache Volume**: Create FlexCache volumes for efficient data access and caching.
+- **List FlexCache Volumes**: Retrieve a list of all FlexCache volumes with their origin information.
+- **Get FlexCache Origin**: Retrieve detailed origin information for a specific FlexCache volume.
+- **Update FlexCache Volume**: Update configuration and properties of existing FlexCache volumes.

 ### Prerequisites